 The first step is to take the the NYS Salesperson's 75 hour Qualifying Course which is offered at the Greater Syracuse Association of REALTORS (GSAR).
-The next course being offered at GSAR will begin on July 8th, 2013.
-This class will be Monday thru Friday 8:30am-5pm for two weeks.
+The next course being offered at GSAR will begin in January 2014, dates TBD.
+Individual classes will be held evenings and Saturdays.

 A licensing candidate may take the course final examination only upon satisfactory completion of the attendance requirements.
 An exam score of 70% or above must be achieved in order to successfully complete the course.
 A make-up exam is available in the event the course exam is not passed.

 Successful completion of both attendance and exam requirements entitles the licensing candidate to sit for the New York State examination.

 If you are interested in becoming a Licensed Broker, the first step is to complete the NYS Brokers 45 hour Qualifying Course and pass the final exam.
 A minimum score of 70% on the final exam must be achieved in order to successfully complete the course.
 Successful completion of the course entitles the licensing candidate to sit for the New York State examination.